 Our journey to The Shiants begins with a sailing underneath the 300m long bridge that connects Harris with the small island of Scalpay.
 The Shiants are a small group of islands between the Isle of Lewis and Skye.
 Shiants, translated from Gaelic means holy, charmed or enchanted isles and from the scenery offered the name fits perfectly.
 Our journey time will be roughly an hour.

 At around 3pm we will stop for a wee tea/coffee and cake, picking a great viewing point for bird watching and a to finish off the day.
 Once we have had our fill of Puffins we will aim to depart at around 3.30pm we will begin our steam back to Stein Jetty, arriving around 5pm.

 This trip has a capacity for 12 passengers, please refer to our booking calendar for scheduled trips, if the date you would like is not available then please get in contact and we could possibly organise a trip for you.

 We do require guests come prepared with warm waterproof clothing and sturdy footwear.
 A camera, packed lunch/snacks and water for the day is recommended.
-Whilst the weather will be monitored and we will only run the trip if the skipper deems the conditions safe, we are in the Atlantic Ocean, we may encounter some bumps along the way, guests that may suffer from seasickness should come prepared.
+Whilst the weather will be monitored and we will only run the trip if the skipper deems the conditions safe.
+We are in the Atlantic Ocean and we may encounter some bumps along the way, guests that may suffer from seasickness should come prepared.
 Timings are not exact and may vary slightly.